giovanins/MacroTheoryProject1/README.md

 # Macro Theory Project 1

-This is the R code for Macro Thoery Project 1.
-This project analyzes GDP per capita growth rates for three countries: The United Kingdom, The Republic of Korea, and Madagascar.
+This is the R code for Macro Theory Project 1.
+This project analyzes GDP per capita growth rates for three countries: the United Kingdom, the Republic of Korea, and Madagascar.
-The project uses visualisation and statitsical analysis to examine economic trends and relattionships between key indicators.
+The project uses visualization and statistical analysis to examine economic trends and relationships between key indicators.

 ##  Part 1:
 ### Requirments
-These are the following packages that need to be installed before running the script:
+The following packages need to be installed before running the script:
 - dyplr
 - stargazer
 - ggplot2